 Have you ever experienced this before?
 There is nothing worse than having a burning desire deep within your soul to accomplish something great, only to have the most important person swoop in and blast it to pieces.
 This kind of rejection can be a miserable experience, but as with anything in life, the way you react to these kinds of obstacles can have a monumental impact on your future.

 Understanding Why They Don’t “See The Light”

 We all know how exciting a new business idea can be, so if your spouse isn’t seeing eye-to-eye with you, we need to start by getting down to the root of where the disconnect is.

-In my experience – these could be some potential reasons for the disconnect:
+In my experience, the following could be some potential reasons for the disconnect:

 - They don’t have all the facts about the business you’re trying to pursue.
 They’re hearing the details that (in their mind) make it sounds bad, scary, risky and foolish, but they aren’t hearing the upside benefits that make it sounds feasible, realistic, achievable and worthwhile.
 As a result, they are doing the math in their head and it’s not adding up.
 All signs are pointing to a seemingly obvious “No way.”

 - It may be that you haven’t clearly explained exactly how YOU are going to pull it off and why the odds are in your favor.
 When this kind of key information is left out, the recipient is literally incapable of envisioning how you (or anyone, for that matter) could ever succeed at it.

 - Perhaps they have never seen a real-life example of what your idea looks like when it has been successfully pulled off.
 In their minds, they can’t even imagine what “success” would look like without some clear-cut examples or a better explanation from a credible source.